-Chapter Heading of Q&A Code New or Modified Q&As on Securitisation Confirmation of submission completeness 3.1 Deleted Repositories Handling of corrections 3.2 Processing of data queries by securitisation repositories 3.3 First date at which ESMA will receive an STS notification 4.1 Information which will be available on ESMA's website regarding STS notifications 4.2 Q&As on STS Notifications Responsibility for information contained in an STS notification 4.3 Validation of information in an STS Notification 4.4 Designated first contact point for investors and competent authorities 4.5 Deadlines and entry into force 5.1.1 Modified Transitional Provisions 5.1.2 Disclosures for public vs. private securitisations 5.1.3 Reporting information for private securitisations 5.1.4 Reporting frequency for ABCP transactions 5.1.5 Template for uncommon underlying exposure types 5.1.6 Delegation 5.1.7 Q&As on Disclosure Requirements and Consolidated ABCP reporting involving more than one ABCP programme and/or more than one ABCP transaction 5.1.8 Templates - General Reporting provisions for Master Trust securitisations 5.1.9 Questions More frequent reporting for securitisations 5.1.10 'No Data' options ND1-ND4, as well as ND5 ('Not Applicable') 5.1.11 Use of proxy data in the disclosure technical standards 5.1.12 Reporting of further loans in the underlying exposure templates 5.1.13 static information vs. dynamic information 5.1.14 Active vs. Inactive Underlying Exposures 5.1.15 Rounding numerical fields 5.1.16 Differences in the same field vs. other existing templates 5.1.17 Use of the response option 'OTHR' (i.e. 'Other') 5.1.18 Legacy Pools and Purchased Exposures 5.1.19 Original Lender 5.1.20 Originator information for syndicated underlying exposures 5.1.21 Anonymity and confidentiality 5.1.22 Methodology for Generating Unique Identifiers (including for master trust securitisations) 5.1.23 Provision of multiple underlying exposure XML files as part of a submission of information 5.1.24 COVID-related debt moratoria 5.1.25 Merging and splitting underlying exposures 5.1.26 New
+Chapter Heading of Q&A Code New or Modified Q&As on Securitisation Handling of corrections 3.2 Repositories Processing of data queries by securitisation repositories 3.3 First date at which ESMA will receive an STS notification 4.1 Information which will be available on ESMA's website regarding STS notifications 4.2 Q&As on STS Notifications Responsibility for information contained in an STS notification 4.3 Validation of information in an STS Notification 4.4 Designated first contact point for investors and competent authorities 4.5 Deadlines and entry into force 5.1.1 Modified Transitional Provisions 5.1.2 Disclosures for public vs. private securitisations 5.1.3 Reporting information for private securitisations 5.1.4 Reporting frequency for ABCP transactions 5.1.5 Template for uncommon underlying exposure types 5.1.6 Delegation 5.1.7 Q&As on Disclosure Consolidated ABCP reporting involving more than one ABCP programme and/or more than one ABCP transaction 5.1.8 Requirements and Reporting provisions for Master Trust securitisations 5.1.9 Templates - General Questions More frequent reporting for securitisations 5.1.10 Modified Questions 'No Data' options ND1-ND4, as well as ND5 ('Not Applicable') 5.1.11 Use of proxy data in the disclosure technical standards 5.1.12 Reporting of further loans in the underlying exposure templates 5.1.13 static information vs. dynamic information 5.1.14 Active vs. Inactive Underlying Exposures 5.1.15 Rounding numerical fields 5.1.16 Differences in the same field vs. other existing templates 5.1.17 Use of the response option 'OTHR' (i.e. 'Other') 5.1.18 Legacy Pools and Purchased Exposures 5.1.19 Original Lender 5.1.20 Originator information for syndicated underlying exposures 5.1.21 Anonymity and confidentiality 5.1.22 Methodology for Generating Unique Identifiers (including for master trust securitisations) 5.1.23 Provision of multiple underlying exposure XML files as part of a submission of information 5.1.24 COVID-related debt moratoria 5.1.25 Merging and splitting underlying exposures 5.1.26 How to handle character limitations in certain fields 5.1.27